Milan Radoičić

-Milan Radoičić (Милан Радоичић, Milan Radoiçiq; born 21 February 1978) is a Kosovo Serb businessman and politician, and a former vice president of the Serb List.
+Milan Radoičić (Милан Радоичић, Milan Radoiçiq; born 21 February 1978) is a Kosovo Serb businessman, politician, criminal and a former vice president of the Serb List.
 He has been linked to organized crime, and led an armed group that conducted an attack against Kosovo Police in the village of Banjska in September 2023, resulting in the deaths of three Serb militants and one police officer.
 The attack was classified as a terrorist attack by the European Parliament.
 Following the attack, Radoičić fled into Serbia with other militants, so in September 2024 Kosovar prosecutors charged him in absentia, along with 44 others, with violating the constitutional order, terrorism, funding terrorism, and money laundering in connection with the Banjska attack.
 In April 2025, a Kosovar prosecutors issued an arrest warrant for him and 19 others for alleged war crimes committed in Gjakova.

 Career

 Business career

 Radoičić was born in 1978 in Đakovica, SAP Kosovo, SR Serbia, Yugoslavia.

 He, his team and his groomsman Zvonko Veselinović have developed businesses throughout Serbia, Kosovo and Montenegro, mainly in the field of trade and transport.

 He first gained media attention in 2013, when it was reported that together with Zvonko Veselinović, he had been accused of aiding and abetting abuse in a public lawsuit.
 The same suit charged Goran Makragić and Ivan Stamenović with abuse of public position.
 The indictment alleges that the four defendants dug gravel on the Dimitrovgrad-Pirot section, which is part of Corridor 10, "without proper consent of the Ministry of Mining and Natural Resources, and without paying compensation to local authorities, and delivered it to builders on the route of the new road."
 In 2019, an appelate court acquitted Veselinović, Makragić and Stamenović, who had been sentenced to two years by a lower court in a second instance verdict, and confirmed the previous acquittal of Radoičić of charges of illegal gravel excavation.

 In 2021, a corruption scandal involving the Brezovica ski resort emerged, whereby municipal officials received large bribes in exchange for turning a blind eye to the construction of hotels and villas within an officially protected zone of the resort.
 Radoičić was implicated in the Brezovica case after he allegedly attempted to bribe the whistleblower for withdraw of his testimony.

 Radoičić is a representative of FK Trepča.